DuaneDave/Movie-App/README.md

 # Movie-App
 This is a movie app built with HTML | CSS | JAVASCRIPT + API, where a user can see popular movies and search any movie of their choice.
-It provides light and dark mode for accessibility and each theme persist in the browser via local storage
+It provides light and dark mode for accessibility and each theme persist in the browser via local storage.

 ![screenshot](./asset/img1.png)
 ![screenshot](./asset/img2.png)